onnx/onnx/docs/IR.md

 ### Protobuf Fields

-The following field ranges are reserved:

-- ONNX features (0-200).
-This specification will use values in this range.
-- Experimental (300-400).
-Implementations may use these to experiment on features that are candidates for interop via ONNX.
-- Private use (600-700).
+The range 600-700 is reserved for private use.
 Implementations may use these as they see fit for non-interoperable features.

-Opening up additional ranges should be discussed with the ONNX community.